Pardons & Revenge

 Protecting Self9/102020-12-23Crime: Tax fraud, bank fraud, conspiracy against the US, witness tampering

 Manafort was Trump's 2016 campaign chairman who was convicted on multiple felonies.
-He refused to cooperate with Mueller's investigation, and was rewarded with a pardon.
+He did not cooperate with the Mueller investigation and subsequently received a pardon in December 2020.

 Michael Flynn